DLTK's Bible Crafts for Kids

 - Make 3 one-inch beads and 1 two-inch bead.

-- don't get too fussy... just have the kids make a bunch of
+- don't get too fussy... just have the kids make a bunch of beads and then pick out the ones that make a nice cross.

-the cross necklace (sort of like a rosary) or can be used for a
+- any leftover beads can be threaded onto the necklace part of the cross necklace (sort of like a rosary) or can be used for a different necklace

 - Cut out long triangles from the scrap paper.